In Istanbul airport's swift reopening some see resilience, others resignation

 Shares in Turkish Airlines were down around 1.5 percent on Wednesday on fears that the transit passenger market, which has hedged it to some degree against the fall in visitor arrivals, might also be hit by the bombing of its main hub.

-"We love Turkey too much not to come back," he said, sitting on the kerbside outside the airport gates.
+"We love Turkey too much not to come back," he said, sitting on the curbside outside the airport gates.
 "We booked for September, we will be back."

 (Additional reporting by Victoria Bryan in Brussels, Humeyra Pamuk in Istanbul; Writing by Nick Tattersall; editing by David Stamp)